Interdisciplinary Graduate Program

 Cognitive Science Minor Requirements

-Students are also encouraged to take the Cognitive Science Master Seminar (COGS 696E, a rotating topics seminar) at some point during their studies.
+Students are also encouraged, but not required, to take the Cognitive Science Master Seminar (COGS 696E, a rotating topics seminar offered biannually) at some point during their studies.

 (1) Introduction to Cognitive Science (COGS 517, 3 credits) is required for all Cognitive Science minors who declare the minor after December 1, 2006, unless the student arranges a substitution with the Director of Cognitive Science.
 COGS 517 is offered every other year, in the spring semester.
 Students are encouraged to take it in their first or second year of graduate study to promote a community of interdisciplinary students who can benefit from interacting with each other.